chingjie98/U-Net-Image-Segmentation/README.md

 The U-Net architecture is solely based on the authors of:
 "https://paperswithcode.com/paper/u-net-convolutional-networks-for-biomedical"

-Below are the final image segmentation results
+Below are the final image segmentation results.
 ![Capture](https://github.com/chingjie98/U-Net-Image-Segmentation/assets/35895182/655db0a0-9564-4358-9394-0a7ec1dd4db5)

+However, i have still not figured out how to apply this U-Net architecture to a model with 6 output classes.
+For example a satellite aerial image.
+WIP.